lparchaeology/PreExBuilder/README.md

 # Generate PreEx shp

-- generates a memory file where the columns are already created and displays it on the canvas
+Generates a memory file where the columns are already created and displays it on the canvas

 <ul>
 	<li>Interpr</li>